ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 ---

 After the FPGA Addon has been added, set the **Bitfile path** to ​​​the desired location.​​ You must select the **RIO Device**.
 Using the search (magnifier glass) will display available FPGAs on the specified Target or Controller.
+An alias can be entered manually as well.

 ![FPGA Settings](./Images/image029.png)